yassouali/fast.ai_notes/parctical_DL/lecture7.md

       return Variable(h.data) if type(h) == Variable else tuple(repackage_var(v) for v in h)
 ```

-In the code above, after finishing the calculation for a given sequence, length 8 characters in this case, we only keep the state / values of the hidden varaible, without its history (in case we have a multi layered RNN, we'll have many hidden states, for that we have the excpetion if h is not of type Varaible), in pytorch > 0.4, we only return h.data.
+In the code above, after finishing the calculation for a given sequence, which is 8 characters in this case, we only keep the state / values of the hidden variable, without its history (in case we have a multi layered RNN, we'll have many hidden states, for that we have the exception if h is not of type Variable), in pytorch > 0.4, we only return h.data.

-#### Mini batches
+###  1.2. <a name='Minibatches'></a>Mini batches

-The idea, is that instead of passing only one sequence of length BPTT to our RNN to get the outputs per time step (== BPTT) and the last hidden state, we'dd like to pass BTTP x batch size to our RNN, this is can be done by taking all the dataset, and partition it into the number of batches we'd like, say 64, so we take all of the corpus and we divide it into 64 sections, and for each training iteration, we take a sequence of length BPTT (this sequence length might vary =/- 2 tokens to add some randomness to the process, given that in NLP we can shuffle the word) from each one of the 64 sections we created, we end up with 64 sequences of length BPTT, and given that each one was taken from a different section guarantees that we won't have any intersections, the targets are also the same sequences but shifted one token to the left.
+The idea, is that instead of passing only one sequence of length BPTT to our RNN to get the outputs per time step (== BPTT) and the last hidden state, we'dd like to pass BTTP x batch size to our RNN, this is can be done by taking all the dataset, and partition it into the number of batches we'd like, say 64, so we take all of the corpus and we divide it into 64 sections, and for each training iteration, we take a sequence of length BPTT (this sequence length might vary =/- 2 tokens to add some randomness to the process, given that in NLP we cannot shuffle the word) from each one of the 64 sections we created, we end up with 64 sequences of length BPTT, and given that each one was taken from a different section guarantees that we won't have any intersections, the targets are also the same sequences but shifted one token to the left.

 <p align="center"> <img src="../figures/nlp_batches.png" width="700"> </p>

 The total number of batches is vocab_size / (batch_size x BTTP).

-Size of batches and BPTT: we must choose the correct values, to not get CUDA out of memory errors, and when BTTP is too high, we might also get INF loss or NAN due to the vanishing grandient.
+Size of batches and BPTT: we must choose the correct values, to not get CUDA out of memory errors, and when BTTP is too high, we might also get INF loss or NAN due to the vanishing gradient.

-#### Torch text
+###  1.3. <a name='Torchtext'></a>Torch text

 We can split our dataset into minibatches using torch text: